 If you are a power-Windows user, then you must have come across the Control Panel.
 It is after all the whole and sole of Windows itself.
-Previously, on older versions of Windows, since there was no settings app, people used to use Control Panel, and they loved it.
+Previously, on the older versions of Windows, since there was no settings app, people used to use Control Panel, and they loved it.
 If you are a new Windows 10 user, then you might find no need to use the old layout of the Control Panel, and would much rather prefer the new Settings app, right?
 Before you jump to the instructions below, do not forget to go through these 5 ways to speed up your Windows PC.

 - Launch Registry Editor by typing in “regedit.exe” in the Run window through the Start menu.